-As MEWS just uses the sum of the bins for each vital sign rather than some sort of weighing, all vital signs are considered to be equally important in predicting patient risk, while this is an assumption that is not at all supported by the existing literature.
-These reasons also cause the MEWS to wield a large amount of false alarms for healthy patients, which will cause ‘alarm fatigue’ in the nurses as they have to constantly recheck each patient that raises an alarm.
-This causes the nurses to ignore alarms for patients that look healthy, using their intuition rather than the implemented system, rendering such a system with a large amount of false alarms effectively useless.
+As MEWS just uses the sum of the bins for each vital sign rather than some sort of weighing, all vital signs are considered to be equally important in predicting patient risk while this is an assumption that is not at all supported by the existing literature, as for example a change in conscious level would be more indicative of clinical deterioration than a change in temperature and should therefore influence the risk score more gravely.
+These reasons cause the MEWS to wield a large number of false alarms for healthy patients, which will cause ‘alarm fatigue’ in the nurses as they have to constantly recheck each patient that raises an alarm.
+This will likely result in nurses ignoring alarms for patients that look healthy, using their intuition rather than the implemented system, rendering such a system with a large amount of false alarms effectively useless.
+An alarming system that limits the number of false alarms will help the nurses to be able to respond more accurately to any alarm that they do receive.

 All of the aforementioned reasons helped us decide that we should find a system that is better than MEWS in detecting patient deterioration, as the current system is incapable of detecting deterioration accurately and at an early stage.